 The standard required for a pass in any of the Master's degree examinations is roughly that of an Upper Second Class Honours degree, but with greater maturity.
 Poorer performance in one paper may be balanced by better performance in another, but any thesis must itself reach the required standard.
-A Distinction (roughly equivalent to the standard of a First Class Honours degree, but with greater maturity) may be awarded for the M.St. and M.Phil., but not for the M.Phil.
-Qualifying Exam (good work in which counts towards a Distinction in the M.Phil. as a whole).
-An M.Phil. candidate whose performance in the second year examination does not merit the M.Phil. will be offered an M.St. degree, on the basis of the first year's work.
-A candidate who fails the M.Phil. or M.St. examination may be permitted to take it again, but not more than once.
+A Distinction (roughly equivalent to the standard of a First Class Honours degree, but with greater maturity) may be awarded for the MSt and MPhil, but not for the MPhil Qualifying Exam (good work in which counts towards a Distinction in the MPhil as a whole).
+An MPhil candidate whose performance in the second year examination does not merit the MPhil will be offered an MSt degree, on the basis of the first year's work.
+A candidate who fails the MPhil or MSt examination may be permitted to take it again, but not more than once.

-The Examination Conventions are available on the School of Archaeology Weblearn site for each degree.
+The Examination Conventions will be made available to students for each degree.
 They are updated every Michaelmas Term when the previous year's examiners reports are reviewed and any recommended changes for the forthcoming year can be incorporated.
-Updated Exam Conventions for the current year are expected to become available by the start of Hilary Term.